PTSD Therapies

 - Find a new, positive thought that comes up as you work through the memory.

-Maj Rogelio "Roger" Rodriguez Jr.
+MAJ Rogelio "Roger" Rodriguez Jr.

-US Navy US Air Force, 1987-2013
+(US Navy and US Air Force, 1987-2013)

 Browse more PTSD topics